alexcodeberlin/Dapp-Voting-System/README.md

 4. Software architecture

+The Remix IDE used in this project is an online development environment that allows to write, test and debug Solidity contracts.
+Remix can write and deploy your smart contracts.
-This workspace contains 3 directories:
+This workspace contains 2 directories:
 1. 'contracts': Here you can find my contract "votingDapp.sol".
-2. 'scripts': Contains four typescript files to deploy a contract.
-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.
+   The Contract is written in Solidity and define the logic of the application.

-The 'scripts' folder has four typescript files which are importing 'web3.js' and 'ethers.js'.
+2. The 'scripts' folder has four typescript files which are importing 'web3.js' and 'ethers.js'.
 This helps to deploy my contract "votingDapp.sol.

-To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.
-Output from script will appear in remix terminal.
+These are JavaScript libraries that allow your front-end application to interact with the Ethereum blockchain